Raorchestes parvulus

 Raorchestes parvulus (common names: Karin bubble-nest frog, tiny bubble-nest frog, dwarf bushfrog, cricket frog) is a species of frog in the family Rhacophoridae.
 It is found from eastern Bangladesh east through Myanmar and Thailand to Cambodia, northern Vietnam, Laos, and Peninsular Malaysia.
 Its distribution might well extend into northeastern India and southern China.
 This species was first described by George Albert Boulenger based on seven specimens collected by Leonardo Fea from Karen Hills, Burma.

+This may be a complex of more than one species.

 Description

 This is a small frog species.
 Males measure up to 23 mm in snout-vent length, although modern sources give range 18–21 mm for SVL.
 They have a rounded snout and hidden tympanum.
 The fingers and toes short and bear adhesive discs; fingers are free from webbing but toes are slightly webbed at their base.
 The back is greyish or brown.
 A dark bar or triangular blotch between the eyes and curved dark band the sides may be present.
 The hind limbs have some crossbars.
 Males have a large vocal sac.